 Tom continues to take me through a lot of impressive looking layered and three dimensional maps of the ice sheets on the computer, and shows me the exciting dynamics of water drainage in the ice sheets.
 Lakes of meltwater on the surface can fracture the ice sheet and drain to the base of the ice, which can lead to increased ice velocities by a process known as ‘basal lubrication’ – literally lifting the ice sheet up in the process.
 To be able to assess this surface uplift, any surface maps need to be accurate on the order of 10 centimetres, which is a big part of what the groups’ UAV research is trying to accomplish.

 After Tom’s interesting explanations of what his group are trying to accomplish, I head back down again and have a last look around the exhibit.
 It provides a small window into the hard and adventurous work required to understand the dynamics of some of the more remote regions of our planet, and underscores the importance of understanding those processes for us all.

-Seán Thór Herron is a third year undergraduate at Magdalene college, studying Earth Sciences, and currently serves as Issue Editor for BlueSci’s upcoming print issue.
+Seán Thór Herron is a third year undergraduate at Magdalene college, studying Earth Sciences, and served Issue Editor for BlueSci’s print issue 41.

 Tom Chudley is a second year PhD student at Downing College, and a member of the Glaciology and Glacial Geology group at the Scott Polar Research Institute in Cambridge.
 Tom is funded by a studentship from the Natural Environment Research Council, and his group’s work in Greenland is part of the ERC-funded RESPONDER project.